prakharsaxena1/password-manager_AES_Encryption/README.md

 # Password Manager (AES-Encryption)

 This app is a __single-user password manager__ i.e. it is focused on *one-user-multiple-passwords* approach.
 The user first have to create an account in this app by filling in *username* and *password*.
 The password is used to encrypt the data to if the user forgets the password or any of the file is deleted then the passwords can never be decrypted.
+This password manager user the Advanced Encryption Standard (AES) to encrypt and secrypt passwords.

 Example password:  "c\\>ix/fr?8I!C1@'E_oF" (without "")